citizenlabsgr/read-first/README.md

 * [documentation](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3Adocumentation&type=Issues): Request for help with documentation.
 * [enhancement](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3Aenhancement&type=Issues)
 * [first-pr](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3Afirst-pr&type=Issues): For first timers only.
 Issues with this label are meant to be a digestible to help people get up to speed with cloning the repository, making a change and creating a pull request.
 Please do not claim this issue unless it is your first pull request for this project.
+* [sandbox](https://github.com/citizenlabsgr/open-lab) Issues with this tag are connected to our community sandbox for teaching Github, cloning, making a change and creating a pull request.
 * [help wanted](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3A"help+wanted"&type=Issues): Catch all label soliciting for help.
 * [modeling](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3Amodeling&type=Issues): Data modeling, machine learning task.
 * [proposal](https://github.com/search?q=org%3AData4Democracy+is%3Aopen+label%3Aproposal&type=Issues)